halemmerich/device-config/README.md

   - LUKS password is luks
   - admin user password is admin
-- staging-server-debian and staging-desktop-debian These machines are installed as a debian chicken install.
+- staging-server-debian and staging-desktop-debian These machines are installed as a debian bullseye chicken install.
   - They additionally need a user *admin* created with password *admin* which ist able to use sudo with password
 - hostnames need to be set accordingly